Loading the Elevenlabs Text to Speech AudioNative Player...

 Traditional biology attributes cellular control to distributed systems of receptors, signalling cascades, and genetic regulation.

 Yet his metaphors serve a purpose.
 They inspire leaders to recognise that human potential is not fixed, and that biology is more malleable than previously thought.
-When reframed responsibly—grounded in epigenetics and placebo research—his vision empowers executives to treat mindset not merely as psychology but as a biological lever for sustainable performance.
+When reframed responsibly, grounded in epigenetics and placebo research.
+His vision empowers executives to treat mindset not merely as psychology but as a biological lever for sustainable performance.

 For those at the helm of organisations, the fusion of belief and biology carries three clear implications: